JasonSilvestri/JsxWebApi/README.md

 1. **Monorepo**: Storing all projects within a single GitHub repository.
 This approach simplifies managing dependencies and integrations between projects and ensures consistency across the solution.
 2. **Multi-repo**: Creating separate GitHub repositories for each project.
 This approach provides greater modularity and allows each project to evolve independently, which can be beneficial if projects have different development cycles or teams.

 We will use a combination of both approaches.
-This hybrid method allows potential clients, employers, and fellow developers to download and run the applications they are most interested in as standalone projects (i.e., AngularJS, Vue, ReactJS, or Blazor), all accessing the same Web API project using ASP.NET Core 8 and Visual Studio 2022 (or higher), each with their own project and solution.
-Additionally, this approach ensures we can also create a project and solution that includes all applications, facilitating easy transitions between tiers for various needs (i.e., jSilvestri.com BETA v2024 Web API Demo Collection Project).
+This hybrid method allows potential clients, employers, and fellow developers to download and run the applications they are most interested in as standalone projects (i.e., _AngularJS_, _Vue_, _ReactJS_, or _Blazor_), all accessing the same Web API project using ASP.NET Core 8 and Visual Studio 2022 (_or higher_), each with their own project and solution.
+Additionally, this approach ensures we can also create a project and solution that includes all applications, facilitating easy transitions between tiers for various needs (i.e., the _jSilvestri.com BETA v 2024 Web API Demo Collection Project_).

 ### Project Development Steps - Phase 1: